yonasKu/boilerplate-rn/docs/PROMOS_AND_WEBHOOKS_BACKEND_PLAN.md

 - Actions:
   - Map event to `featureFlags` status and plan (via product id → 'monthly'|'annual')
   - If a temporary promotional entitlement was granted, ensure consistency on subsequent purchase
-- Security: verify RC webhook signature if enabled
+- Security: require Authorization header `Authorization: Bearer <REVENUECAT_WEBHOOK_SECRET>` and validate the token server-side

 - Idempotency:
   - Use RC `event_id` if provided (or hash of payload) to upsert `webhookEvents/{event_id}`.